in ,

 You may also like to read:

-Here are some actions you may do to lessen your risk of having a stroke.
+Here are some actions you may take to lessen your risk of having a stroke.

 • Have your HbA1c and blood cholesterol evaluated every three to six months as part of your yearly diabetes assessment.
 To maintain these readings within your target range, be sure to ask your healthcare team for advice and support.